IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ### `slice(start, end)`

-This method returns a new `arrayLib` object containing a portion of the array.
+This method returns a new `ArrayEx` object containing a portion of the array.

 **Parameters:**